Towards Robust ResNet: A Small Step but A Giant Leap: Introduction

 \section{Introduction}

-\emph{Deep neural networks} (DNNs) have reached an unprecedented level of predictive accuracy in several real-world application domains (e.g., text processing \cite{conneau2016very,zhang2015character}, image recognition \cite{he2016deep,Huang2017DenselyCC}, and video analysis \cite{liu2019lstm,xu2018dual}) due to their capability of approximating any universal function \cite{goodfellow2016deep}.
+\emph{Deep neural networks} (DNNs) have reached an unprecedented level of predictive accuracy in several real-world application domains (e.g., text processing~\cite{conneau2016very,zhang2015character}, image recognition~\cite{he2016deep,Huang2017DenselyCC}, and video analysis due to their capability of approximating any universal function.
 However, DNNs are often difficult to train due in a large part to the vanishing gradient phenomenon~\cite{glorot2010understanding,ioffe2015batch}.
-The \emph{residual network} (ResNet)~\cite{he2016deep} is proposed to alleviate this issue using its key component known as the skip connection, which creates ``bypass'' path for information propagation \cite{he2016identityv2}.
+The \emph{residual network} (ResNet)~\cite{he2016deep} was proposed to alleviate this issue using its key component known as the skip connection, which creates a ``bypass'' path for information propagation~\cite{he2016identityv2}.

 Nevertheless, it remains challenging to achieve robustness in training a very deep DNN.
-As the DNN becomes deeper, it requires more careful tuning of the model hyperparameters (e.g., learning rate) and initialization of the model weights to perform well.
+As the DNN becomes deeper, it requires more careful tuning of its model hyperparameters (e.g., learning rate, number of layers, choice of optimizer) to perform well.
 This issue can be mitigated using normalization techniques such as \emph{batch normalization} (BN)~\cite{ioffe2015batch}, layer normalization~\cite{lei2016layer}, and group normalization~\cite{wu2018group}, among which BN is most widely used.
-BN normalizes the inputs of each layer to enable a robust training of DNN.
-It has been shown that BN provides a smoothing effect on the optimization landscape \cite{2018arXiv180511604S}, thus ameliorating the issue of a vanishing gradient \cite{ioffe2015batch}.
+BN normalizes the inputs of each layer to enable robust training of DNNs.
+It has been shown that BN provides a smoothing effect of the optimization landscape~\cite{2018arXiv180511604S}, thus ameliorating the issue of a vanishing gradient~\cite{ioffe2015batch}.

-Unfortunately, we have empirically observed that even when a very deep DNN is coupled with BN, it can potentially (and surprisingly) experience an exploding gradient in its deeper layers, thus impairing its robustness in training.
-As a result, our experiments in Section~\ref{exp:training-robust} reveal that BN does not help in training ResNets with depths $49$ and $110$ robustly on the \textit{AG-NEWS} text and the \textit{CIFAR-$10$} vision datasets, respectively.
-Furthermore, noisy data (e.g., images with mosaics and texts with spelling errors) can adversely impact the training procedure of a DNN with BN, thus degrading its robustness in generalization.
+Unfortunately, we have observed in our experiments (Section~\ref{section:judge_small_h_stabilizing_gradients_weights}) that a very deep DNN can potentially (and surprisingly) experience exploding gradients in shallow layers in early training iterations, even when it is coupled with BN.
+As a result, its weights change drastically, which in turn causes violent feature transformations, hence impairing its robustness in training.
+Our subsequent experiments in Appendix~\ref{Appendix:judge_small_h_stabilizing_gradients_weights} also show that the gradients are large and bumpy in deep layers in the later training iterations, which destabilizes the training procedure.
+Besides, noisy data (e.g., images with mosaics and texts with spelling errors) can adversely impact the training procedure, in which the noise may be amplified through forward propagation of features, thus degrading its robustness in generalization.